Revance-Therapeutics-Inc/Contracts/URL_MASTER.md

         isNullable: false
         description: null
         partitionStatus: fasle(Is any of our master tables partitioned? are all of them partitioned?)
         clusterStatus: null (How will this look specifically in our database?)
+Not needed
-        criticalDataElementStatus: null
+        criticalDataElementStatus: null #is this column critical for the table
         tags: null
-        classification: null
+        classification: null #ask dave
-        authoritativeDefinitions: null
-        encryptedColumnName: null (What is this again?)
         transformSourceTables: null (Is this the same information I am recording in Data Dictionaries?)
         transformLogic: null
         transformDescription: null